Rower, boat, and race classification

-Adaptive rowers will have first pick of equipment over able-bodied helpers.
+Adaptive rowers will have first pick of equipment over non-disabled rowing partners.
 We ask that visiting teams bring their own equipment, as we have a limited amount at Philadelphia Adaptive Rowing.
 All visiting teams are asked to make their equipment available to the other rowers.

 The following are the race designations for the BAYADA Regatta:

 - 1x, 1000m and 500m.
 Single adaptive scull race. — PR3, PR3-VI guided, PR2 and PR1 only.
 500m race is a novice/entry-level race

 2x, 1000m.
 Double adaptive scull race. — PR3, PR3-VI, PR2, PR1, ID (only one ID or PR3-VI per boat)

 - For safety reasons, an ID or PR3-VI rower is only allowed to compete with an PR3, PR2 or PR1 rower, not another ID or PR3-VI rower.